neovarier/path_planner/README.md

 * If LANE CHANGE is possible then check the relative velocity of closest front car in the adjacent lane w.r.t the front car in the same lane and check the gap of the closest front car in the adjacent lane w.r.t self car - If the relative velocity is positive OR the distance gap is greater than a maximum threshold then make the lane change and then goto State 1.
 If the relative velocity is negative AND the distance gap is lesser than a maximum threshold then go to State 4.
 The idea here is that if the front car in the adjacent lane is slower than the front car in the same lane, there is no benefit of making the lane change unless the gap is too high which would give an opportunity to make the lane change to the adjacent lane and then another lane change back to the current lane.
 * If the current lane is the middle lane and lane change to both the adjacent lanes is possible as per the above conditions, then check which lane is the fastest one.
 The fastest lane is decided by the speed of slowest vehicle ahead in either lanes.
 If the speed of slowest vehicle ahead in one lane is more than that of the other, then choose the first lane.

-To check if front cars in the adjacent lanes to the target lane are too close to do a lane change to the target lane or not in the future
+To check if front cars in the adjacent lanes are too close to do a lane change to the target lane or not in the future
 * Calculate the future location OFL of the other cars in the adjacent lanes to the target lane assuming current velocity does not change.
 * If the distance OFL of all front cars in adjacent lane to the target lane is  more than the safe distance from the self car's future location then LANE CHANGE is possible
 * If the distance OFL of any front car in adjacent lane to the target lane is less than the safe distance from the self car's future location then check Frenet d coordinate of the car - If the d coordinate less than the 1 unit from the target lane boundary then lane change is dangerous and do a transition to State 4.
 If not then LANE CHANGE is possible.